 — William Blake, The Marriage of Heaven and Hell

 An observation straight out of a poet’s world, a world where wishes really do come true, the somewhere-over-the-rainbow where appetites have no natural kinship with shame.
-I think of Anaïs Nin who felt real compassion for men and their self-identified sexual deviances, pitying them for embarrassment.
-The writer who enjoyed deep tremors of bliss in feeding all those specters of maleness.
-While so many others riff on the theme of just how bad it can get & neither resonates with me.
-What I want with gender principally doesn’t exist because t here’s no parsimonious explanation for “woman.”
+I think of Anaïs Nin who felt real compassion for men and their self-identified sexual deviances, who took pity on them for all their shame.
+The writer who enjoyed deep tremors of bliss in feeding hungry specters of maleness.
+While so many other writers iterate on the theme of just how bad it can get.
+And neither one resonates with me.
+What I want with gender, principally, doesn’t exist.
+There’s no parsimonious explanation for “woman.”

-Feeling alien and out of my dimension in a global city, realizing too late that no one wants to become familiar with an extradimensional alien, an animal or an angel, but something coded human and proximal, that’s when I left New York.
+Feeling cosmically dispossessed in a global city, realizing too late that no one wants to become familiar with an extradimensional alien, animal or angel, but something coded human and proximal, that’s when I left New York.

 And the infrastructure got to me too.
 I mean, it got to me.
 Freaked out doesn’t even begin to describe it.
 Visions of mass annihilation via subpar maintenance.
 It wasn’t enough to make me a shut-in.
 I just put up with it until I left.

-Now I miss the isolation and threat.
-Something happens when you’re in the temporary state of new familiarity with a person (a lover or friend) or group (of friends or colleagues or neighbors); at some point you notices the sounds in your head dialed down, those voices whose harmonious registers and dissonances at one time lifted and lulled you alone, all the personal music.
-You cash in yours for theirs, change for cold comfort.
+Now I miss the aloneness and threat.
+Something happens when you’re in the temporary state of new familiarity with a person (a lover or friend) or group (of friends or colleagues or neighbors); at some point you notice the sounds in your head dialed down, those voices whose harmonious registers and dissonances at one time lifted and lulled you alone, all the personal music.
+You cash in yours for theirs.
+Change for cold comfort.

-And in my sourest Christmas reflections I thought that’s the meaning of family, it’s just another stupid social contract I never agreed to.
-However you call it, kin or nuclear, roommates or blood brothers or girlfriends or wives, I get uneasy whenever I think about this living-with thing, the family thing, it’s just like when I think about the woman thing.
+And in my sourest Christmas reflections (I’m not a holiday person) I thought that’s the meaning of family: a series of realistic and grave compromises.
+However you call it, kin or nuclear, roommates or blood brothers or girlfriends or wives, I get uneasy whenever I think about this living-with thing, the family thing.